Residual-based adaptivity for two-phase flow simulation in porous media using Physics-informed Neural Networks: Model problem and PINN formulation

 To solve the problem using PINN, three distinct neural networks are used: one for the velocity, another for pressure, and another for the fraction function.
 Each of these networks has space $\mathbf{x}$ and time $t$ inputs.
-The outputs of these neural networks ($\mathbf{v}$, $p$ and $c$) are differentiated with respect to the inputs, using automatic differentiation, forming the residuals of the three differential equations (\ref{eq:c_eq}), (\ref{eq:p_eq}) and (\ref{eq:v_eq}).
+The outputs of these neural networks ($\mathbf{v}$, $p$ and $c$) are differentiated with respect to the inputs, using automatic differentiation, forming the residuals of the three differential equations (\ref{eq:c_full}), (\ref{eq:darcy_full}) and (\ref{eq:momentum_full}).
 It should be noted that the network of $\mathbf{v}$ has 1, 2, or 3 outputs, according to the problem dimension, corresponding to the velocity components.
 Another possible structure is to have different networks for each velocity component.
-The structure for a one-dimensional problem, for simplicity, is summarized in figure \ref{fig:pinn_1d_fill}.
+The PINN structure for a general two-phase flow in porous media problem is summarized in figure \ref{fig:pinn_1d_fill}.